Subscribe & Save - Get 12% OFF

 Allergy and intolerance concerns

 Can kids have protein powder if they have allergies?
-The good news is, it’s likely that they can (depending on what the protein powder is).
+The good news is that it’s likely that they can (depending on what the protein powder is).

 Can kids have protein powder if they’re gluten-intolerant?
 Yes!
 Collagen protein doesn’t contain any gluten.
 And because it’s a natural protein, there are no allergy concerns when it comes to collagen supplements – unless there are additives.